May 19, 2026

 Shared filters and labels make sorting and organizing emails a breeze and ensure that everyone is on the same page.
 They also save you time that could’ve been spent setting up labels and filters manually.

-It’s 2022.
-There's no reason to waste time on tasks that can be automated.
-You don't have to
+There’s no reason to waste time on tasks that can be automated.

 You can set up auto-responses, snooze emails, and even create rules to automate email filing.